open-telemetry/weaver/crates/weaver_forge/README.md

 {{ [attr.brief, "\n", attr.note] | comment(indent=2) }}
 ```

-This will produce a formatted comment with the `brief` and `note` attributes separated
+This will produce a formatted comment with the `brief` and `note` fields separated
 by a newline.
 If the `note` field is not defined, the comment will contain only the
-formatted `brief` attribute.
+formatted `brief` field.

 Given the following semconv attribute definition: